-The David Graeber essay I refer to is “Despair Fatigue”
+The David Graeber essay referred to is “Despair Fatigue”

-The Tom Gann essay I refer to is “A Path Through the Embers: A Militant Caring Infrastructure in South London”.
+The Tom Gann essay referred to is “A Path Through the Embers: A Militant Caring Infrastructure in South London”.

 The section of Marx’s Grundrisse which Ash is referring to is Notebook VII – The Chapter on Capital.